martijnboland/appoints-api-node/README.md

 }
 ```

-There is one appointment in stored in the database.
+We now have one appointment stored in the database.
 The GET request for '/appointments' returns all our appointments:

 ```json
 {